bentoml/bentoctl/docs/introduction.md

 ## How to install

-bentoctl can be installed as a python package via pip
+Install via pip:

 ```bash
 pip install --pre bentoctl
 ```

-> Currently, the bentoctl is in pre-release stage, hence pass the `--pre` to download that version
+> bentoctl is in pre-release stage, include the `--pre` to download the latest version

-## What's Next?
+## Next steps

-- [Quickstart Guide](./quickstart.md) will walk you through an example of deploying a bentoml service into AWS Lambda in under 20mins.
+- [Quickstart Guide](./quickstart.md) walks through a series of steps to deploy a bento to AWS Lambda as API server.
-- [Core Concepts](./core-concepts.md) will give a comprehensive tour of the bentoctl components namely operators and deployment config.
+- [Core Concepts](./core-concepts.md) explains the core concepts in bentoctl.
-- [Operator List](./operator-list.md) container all the links to all the available operators and resources to get started.
+- [Operator List](./operator-list.md) lists official operators and their current status.

 ## Community